Your Son

 Your Son (Tu hijo) is a 2018 thriller drama film directed by Miguel Ángel Vivas and written by Vivas and Alberto Marini.
 It stars José Coronado, Ana Wagener, Asia Ortega, Pol Monen and Ester Expósito.

+Plot

-The plot revolves around Jaime Jiménez (Coronado), a surgeon who starts to investigate the beating of his teenage son, Marcos (Monen), outside a nightclub.
+The plot revolves around Jaime Jiménez, a surgeon who starts to investigate the beating of his teenage son, Marcos, outside a nightclub.

+Cast

+Release

-Your Son was released in Spain on 9 November 2018 by eOne.
+Your Son premiered as the opening film of the 63rd Valladolid International Film Festival (Seminci) on 20 October 2018.
+It was released theatrically in Spain on 9 November 2018 by eOne.
 It was released internationally on Netflix on 1 March 2019.

-Cast